Skip to main content

 Difference Between Focused Ultrasound and Deep Brain Stimulation

-Focused ultrasound and deep brain stimulation (DBS) are both surgical procedures that aim to ease Parkinson’s movement symptoms or dyskinesia.
+Focused ultrasound and deep brain stimulation (DBS) are both surgical procedures that aim to ease Parkinson’s movement symptoms or dyskinesia, as well as “off time” and motor fluctuations (when symptoms are not well controlled).
 These therapies may be options for people who get a good response to levodopa but have complications, such as dyskinesia or “off” time.
-Or, they may be a consideration for people who have tremor that cannot be controlled with medication.
+Or they may be a consideration for people who have tremor that cannot be controlled with medication.

-Unilateral focused ultrasound and DBS work in the same brain areas but in different ways.
+FUS and DBS both work in brain areas that contribute to movement symptoms.
 FUS destroys cells and DBS delivers small electrical pulses to those same cells to interrupt abnormal signaling.
 Bilateral focused ultrasound targets a slightly different part of the brain, damaging the “wiring” that carries the signals, rather than the part of the brain that produces those signals.

-All kinds of FUS are permanent and irreversible, while DBS may be reversed by removing the system or turning it off.
+FUS is permanent and irreversible, while DBS may be reversed by removing the system or turning it off.
 Focused ultrasound has no incisions and there is no hardware placed in the body.
-In DBS surgery, doctors insert thin wires into the brain and a battery below the collarbone.
-For both FUS and DBS, a patient typically is awake, but some centers now offer asleep DBS.
-FUS is a one-time procedure (or two-time if bilateral) that does not require adjustment.
+In DBS surgery, doctors insert thin wires into the brain and a battery.
+For both FUS and DBS, a patient typically is awake, but some centers do offer asleep DBS.
+FUS is a one-time procedure (or two-time if bilateral) that does not require ongoing adjustment.
 DBS needs regular programming to find the right electrical stimulation settings to maximize benefit and limit side effects.

 Research into Focused Ultrasound

 Researchers also are studying how ultrasound could help other Parkinson’s treatments, such as antibodies against alpha-synuclein or gene therapies, get into the brain more easily and efficiently by temporarily opening the brain’s protective barrier.
-FUS is even being studied as a tool to collect biomarker measurements, that could be used for screening in clinical trials and potentially even diagnosis.
+FUS is even being studied as a tool to collect difficult-to-gather biomarker measurements from the brain, that could be used for screening in clinical trials and potentially even diagnosis.

 We use cookies to ensure that you get the best experience.
 By continuing to use this website, you indicate that you have read our Terms of Service and Privacy Policy.